Vunixz/Vunixz/README.md

-### Opa!
-Tudo bem?
-Eu sou o @FeelsIdkBro🌆!
+### Hi, how are you? i'm @FeelsIdkBro🌆!

-- 👨‍💻 Estou aprendendo!
+- 👨‍💻 I'm currently learning JavaScript and TypeScript
-- 📩 Contate-me no email: vinicius.menezes2007@gmail.com
+- 📩 Mail me at:: vinicius.menezes2007@gmail.com
+- ⚙  Future software engineer

 <div align="center">